annawang7/cs50-final-proj/DESIGN.md

   ### Details
   	The Arduino is running Arduino C, a variant of C adapted for Arduino usage.
 We are using the Neopixel library by Adafruit to control the lights.
 Two methods are necessary to run the Arduino: the setup() method and the loop() method. setup() runs upon power on, and loop() runs continuously by default.
 The Arduino is listening for a serial input that the Raspberry Pi writes.
 The serial input is of the form "<pixel_number>^<red_value>,<green_value>#<blue_value>" for inputs that run upon a user submit to the form.
 However, if "r" is the serial input, then the LEDs display a shifting rainbow pattern.
 If "c" is passed in, all lights are cleared.

   	We store the color value of each pixel in three arrays corresponding to R, G, and  B, each with length equal to the number of pixels.
-Every time the value
+This allows us to display cool light features like changing the color in a wave or slow transitions between lights.

 ## Developer Details
   To access this project's web codebase, visit its **[GitHub repository](https://github.com/annawang7/cs50-final-proj)**.